Program Improvement (PI)

 - School-parent compact

 - Ongoing parent/community meetings

-- Advisory committee/school site council meetings
+- Advisory committee/School Site Council meetings

 - Parent volunteer opportunities

-We will update and informe the parents and public about opportunities to discuss plans for our school.
+We will update and inform the parents and public about opportunities to discuss plans for our school.
 If you have questions, need additional information on how you can get involved in our school improvement efforts, or would like to discuss the school’s instructional program and PI status, please feel free to call me and/or visit the school.